 Do Binge Drinkers Have Different Symptoms During Detox?

-Binge Drinking.
-Binge drinking is the act of consuming large amounts of alcohol in a relatively short period of time.
-The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as a pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08 grams percent or above.
+Binge drinking is the act of consuming large amounts of alcohol in a relatively short period.
+The National Institute on Alcohol Abuse and Alcoholism defines it as a pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08 grams percent or above.
 This typically happens when men consume five or more drinks or women consume 4 or more drinks in about 2 hours.
-Most people who binge drink are not alcohol dependent, although it is still a form of alcohol abuse, and it can easily lead to addiction.
+Most people who binge drink aren’t alcohol dependent, although it’s still a form of alcohol abuse, and can easily lead to addiction.

-We’ve all seen the results of binge drinking.
-The individual quickly becomes intoxicated and unable to control their actions, leading to a host of consequences.
-Drunk driving, unsafe sex, falls, injuries, poor judgment calls, trouble with the law, and domestic violence are all associated closely with binge drinking.
 Binge drinkers are also at risk for alcohol poisoning and even death because of high levels of alcohol in the body.
-Not only does binge drinking lead to serious immediate threats to one’s health and the well-being of those around them, but studies also show binge drinking has long-term effects as well.
+Not only can this habit lead to immediate threats to your health, as well as the well-being of those around you, but studies also show binge drinking has long-term effects as well:

 Binge drinking statistics according to the CDC: